SCBMBON/bon-website-2020/bootstrap/research/data-integration/index.md

 ---
 layout: article
 title: 'Data Integration'
-description: Central to the Santa Barbara Channel Marine Biodiversity Observation Network (SBC MBON) is the integration of existing data on the local marine biosphere across various spatial, temporal, and taxonomic scales.
+description: Central to the Southern California Bight Marine Biodiversity Observation Network (SCB MBON) is the integration of existing data on the local marine biosphere across various spatial, temporal, and taxonomic scales.
 ---

 <div class="row">